 A sought after lecturer on topics of nursing and health care leadership and disaster relief, Brigadier General William T. Bester has been invited as a guest speaker to over 25 conferences, workshops, and meetings during the last five years.

-Ms. Curley was elected to the Maine State Legislature in 2002 and responsible for negotiation and oversight of an $8 billion state budget as a member of the appropriations committee.
-The Governor appointed her to the National Conference of State Legislatures charged with increasing healthcare access, improving quality, and reducing costs with legislative leaders from across the country.
+In 2002, she was elected to the Maine State Legislature.
+The Governor appointed her to both the Health and Human Services and Appropriations Committees, responsible for negotiation and oversight of an $8 billion state budget and developing the State Health Plan.
+As a member of the National Conference of State Legislatures Health Committee, Curley worked with State legislative leaders from across the country to develop bipartisan health policies to improve healthcare access, quality and affordability.
 In 2006, she was a Congressional candidate in Maine’s 1st district.

-Previously, Curley was the Founder and CEO of a Medicare certified home health and medical staffing agency serving five rural counties in western and northern Maine, creating jobs for 100 health care providers.
+Previously, Curley was the Founder and CEO of a Medicare certified home health and medical staffing agency serving five rural counties in western and northern Maine, creating over 100 health care jobs.
 As National Director of Strategic Planning for HealthSouth she was responsible for health system mergers and acquisitions in all 50 states.

-In 2013 she received the Second Century Award for Excellence in Healthcare from Columbia University, and in 2015 was named a Visionary Pioneer at the University of Maryland.
-At the National Academy of Sciences, she is a member of the Global Forum for Innovation in Health Professional Education, a Fellow in the American Academy of Nursing and New York Academy of Medicine.
+In 2013, she received the Second Century Award for Excellence in Healthcare from Columbia University, and in 2015 was named a Visionary Pioneer at the University of Maryland.
+She is a member of the Global Forum for Innovation in Health Professional Education at the National Academy of Sciences, a Fellow in the American Academy of Nursing and New York Academy of Medicine.
 She is a frequent speaker and author on topics of healthcare philanthropy, healthy policy & finance, and workforce development including op-eds in Politico and the L.A.
 Times.
 She is a graduate of the University of Maine and holds a M.S. from the University of Maryland.

 Maggie Gelwix serves as the Executive Assistant for Jonas Nursing and Veterans Healthcare.
 She is responsible for overseeing, coordinating, planning and organizing the day-to-day support operations for the grantmaking, financial and communication functions, and managing relationships with consultants and outside vendors.
 Ms. Gelwix has several years of experience serving in various managerial and administrative roles.
 Ms. Gelwix received her Bachelor of Arts degree in Telecommunications and Film from the University of Alabama.